 Licensing authorities are required by Section 349 of the 2005 Act to publish a statement of principles that they propose to apply when exercising their functions in accordance with the legislation.
-This statement must be published every 3 years and this is the third revision.
+This statement must be published every 3 years.
 If any part of the document is amended, further consultation and re-publication is required.